-A few chords have been extended, first up we find the Dsus4.
-Sus4 means suspended 4th, what happens is that we replace the 3rd of the chord (an F#) with the 4th (a G).
+A few chords have been extended.
+First, we find the Dsus4.
+Sus4 means suspended 4th.
+To create this chord, replace the 3rd (a F#) with the 4th (a G).

-Later on, during the Outro we get a sus2.
+Later on, during the outro, we get a sus2.
 This is the opposite direction of the sus4.
-Instead of moving up form an F# to a G, we move down to an an E.
+Instead of moving up from a F# to a G, we move down to the note E.

 Simply play the top string open to create the Dsus2 chord.

-There’s an in depth lesson on the chord progression, strumming pattern and how to build a second guitar part in the Beginner Guitar Course.
+You’ll get an in-depth lesson on the chord progression, strumming pattern and how to build a second guitar part for ‘Robin Hood’ when you take the beginner course.